Siyani456/siyani/README.md

 # siyani
 Siyani A Kriyanji.
 19.2.
 FOC.
-Doing Software Engineering Degree